Citrix Profile Management Settings

 Enable active write back registry.
 If enabled, registry entries are written back to the user store during the user session, preventing data loss.

 Enable active write back on session lock and disconnection.
 If enabled, profile files and folders are written back only when a session is locked or disconnected.
 With both this option and the Enable active write back registry option enabled, registry entries are written back only when a session is locked or disconnected.

 Enable offline profile support.
 If enabled, profiles are cached locally for use while not connected.

 Configure profile container settings.
 Profile containers are VHDX disks stored on the network and attached during logon and detached during logoff.

 Enable Profile Container.
-Lets you add folders you want to include in the profile container.
+Lets you add the folders you want to include in the profile container.
 To put an entire user profile in its profile container, add an asterisk (*) instead.
 If enabled, Profile Management maps the listed folders to the profile disk stored on the network, thus eliminating the need to save a copy of the folders to the local profile.
 Specify at least one folder to include in the profile container.

 - Enable local caching for profile container.
 If enabled, each local profile serves as a local cache of its profile container.
 This option requires you to put an entire user profile in its profile container.